horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\int \frac{Q d \phi}{\sqrt{\left(1-c^{2} \sin ^{2} \phi\right)}}$$
 </div>

 Here's the interesting punchline: any elliptic integral can be represented as a linear combination of three specific elliptic integrals.
-We've given examples of two of them, but you can view the official representatives of the three kinds [here][10].
+We've seen two of them, and you can view all three kinds [here][10].

 On the one hand, you may be thinking "oh, wow, that is somewhat surprising that all these integrals are simply linear combinations of three specific integrals."
 On the other hand, you may be thinking "we've gotten pretty far out into the weeds.
 Weren't we talking about astronomy?"

-Both points have merit, but let's address the practical implications of Legendre's discovery.
+Let's address the practical implications of Legendre's discovery.
 Firstly, keep in mind that this was an era before calculators, and most important calculations relied on using tables of pre-calculated values.

-What Legendre showed was that calculating values for the three kinds of elliptic integrals is enough to help us solve any general elliptic integral problems.
+What Legendre showed was that calculating values for the three kinds of elliptic integrals is enough to help us solve many general integral problems.
 Indeed, quoting [our source][10]: "For a new function to be accepted into mathematics it has to be shown to be useful, and if it is to be applied then its values have to be known numerically.
 Legendre devoted Book III (1816) to the production of several sets of tables..., and then put the new functions to work solving geometrical and mechanical problems."

-So our abstract discovery did indeed relate to progress in practical matters.
+So Legendre's abstract discovery of classifications did indeed relate to progress in practical matters.
 Diverse physical problems were reduced into the three kinds of elliptic integral, allowing us to reuse calculations and focus on more general theory.

+As a fun aside, I myself have stumbled upon elliptic integrals while modeling with electrodynamics.
+I can verify that they do exist, even in modern physics problems.

-The discovery of these classifications is not obvious, and you can find a more technical overview of Lagrange's methods [at the start of this paper][11].
+The discovery of these classifications is not obvious, and you can find a more technical overview of Legendre's methods [at the start of this paper][11] as well as in [Legendre's original paper in French][8].

-Legendre's inspiration likely came in part from some of the "interesting properties" discovered about elliptic integrals by Euler.

-In particular, Euler discovered that the arc lengths along a lemniscate satisfy
+We've now explored elliptic integrals sufficiently for my tastes, and it's time to take another chronological step forward and talk about their inverses, elliptic functions.

+## 3.0) Elliptic Functions: The Other Side of the Coin

+While Fagnano, Euler, and others were discovering interesting, trig-like properties of elliptic integrals during the 1700s, it wasn't until the start of the 1800s that Gauss began investigating the inverse of elliptic integrals, elliptic functions.
+For the record, I am now going to stop reminding you that elliptic functions are the inverse of elliptic integrals.

+Although Gauss made many substantial conclusions about elliptic functions, he didn't publish his work until around the 1820s.
+He was spurred to action when Jacobi and Abel sniped many of his conclusions in their own publications.

+Our first goal will be to step through Gauss's investigations of the elliptic function derived from the lemniscate.
+We'll look at his methods and motivations before moving on to Abel and Jacobi, the last key players in this era.

+### 3.1) Gauss and the Lemniscate Sine

+We've already discussed that Gauss was interested in elliptic integrals as generalizations of the trig functions to curves beyond the circle.
+We also discussed that his investigations eventually focused on the lemniscate of Bernoulli, possibly because Euler and Fagnano had recently shown the integral had additive properties similar to $\text{sin}^{-1}$.

+The [trigonometric functions have many additive identities][12], and our example with Euler and Fagnano is only one identity for one elliptic integral.
+The identity was similar to the double-angle formula for $\text{sin}^{-1}$.

+Gauss's investigations were focused on creating more of these identities.
+One reason was certainly to verify that the generalization resembled the standard trig functions.
+However, a more compelling motivation was that, in the era before computation, trigonometry tables were used when calculating with the trigonometric functions, and these were [generated using angle addition identities][13].
+Thus these proofs would go a long way in making the new functions practical.

+To build these identities, he began with the lemniscatic integral and defined the elliptic function $sl(x)$ as its inverse,

 <div>
-$$\int_{0}^{x} \frac{d t}{\sqrt{1-t^{4}}}+\int_{0}^{y} \frac{d t}{\sqrt{1-t^{4}}}=\int_{0}^{c} \frac{d t}{\sqrt{1-t^{4}}}$$
+$$sl(x)=z \quad \text{such that} \quad x=\int_{0}^{z} \frac{d t}{\sqrt{\left(1-t^{4}\right)}}$$
 </div>

-where $c$ depends algebraically on $x$ and $y$.
+Thus $sl(x)$ is analogous to $\sin{x}$.
+Gauss actually created a tangible representation of $sl(x)$ using infinite series.
+According to [9.2 in this source][4], " He treated the integrand as a function of $t$, expanded it as a power series and integrated it term by term, thus obtaining $x$ as a power series in$z$.
+He then inverted this series to obtain $z$ as a power series in $x$,thus inverting the lemniscatic integral."

+UNDER CONSTRUCTION

 ## Further Reading